Jump to main content

 (Materials provided in the Tokyo Main Library Rare Books and Old Materials Room)

-On the NDL Search , open the "Rifiners", click "add field" and add "location".
+On the NDL Search, open the "Refiners", click "add field" and add "Location".
 Select "Rare Books and Old Materials Room" from the "Location" field, then paste in "布川角左衛門旧蔵" (The former collection of Kakuzaemon Nunokawa) into the "Keyword" field.

-(Materials provided in the Kansai-kan Asian Resources Room)
+(Materials in Asian language provided in the Kansai-kan Asian Resources Room)

 3. How to Use

-Please note that an application is required to browse rare and semi-rare books (items with call numbers beginning "WA" or "WB") in the original that are provided in the Rare Books and Old Materials Room.
+Please note that an application is required to browse rare and semi-rare books (items with call numbers beginning "WA" or "WB") in the original.
 Items may not be accessed on the same date application has been made.
 Please contact the Rare Books and Old Materials Room first.
 For details, please view the guide to the Rare Books and Old Materials Room.

 4. References